DutchJavaDev/LibreBeats/src/frontend/README.md

   --dart-define=LIBREBEATS_SEED_KEYS=sb_publishable_yourkey
 ```

-The dev account signs in to every server (development-only assumption); the seed defines register your first server(s) on a fresh install — after that, servers are managed in **Settings → Servers** and persist on-device.
+The dev account signs in to every server (development only assumption).
+The seed defines register your first server(s) on a fresh install, after that servers are managed in Settings and persist on device.
 See [Configuration](#configuration).

 ## Architecture